Azure-Samples/iot-edge-opc-plc/README.md

                                installed application certificate
       --tb, --addtrustedcertbase64=VALUE
-                             adds the certificate to the applications trusted cert store passed in as base64 string (multiple strings supported)
+                             adds the certificate to the applications trusted cert store passed in as base64 string (comma separated values)
       --tf, --addtrustedcertfile=VALUE
                              adds the certificate file(s) to the applications trusted cert store passed in as base64 string (